se-jang/472-G-Tofu888-Transportation-Application/README.md

 - As an admin, I want to be able to view any customer's receipt.
 - As a customer, I want to be able to view my order receipt so that I can check receipt details.

+### ปริยานุช มั่งคั่ง 6510450607 หมู่ 200 ปี 3

+@FrostBitzX Feat: Order

+- As a customer, I want to be able to delete my order so that I can remove an order I no longer need.
+- As a customer, I want to be able to edit my order so that I can change my order details.
+- As an user, I want to be able to search for orders by customer's name so that I can view specific user orders.
 ---

 ## Installation (Manual)